Sample page from 1861 Buffalo Common Council Proceedings

 Common Council Proceedings are a record of all of the motions, resolutions, and actions taken by Council at every meeting in a given year.
 They are important for architecture & house historians because the Buffalo Common Council used to approve building permits and then list them in the Proceedings.
 Finding the permit pretty conclusively dates a house or building.

-Need a year that has not been digitized?
-Here are the libraries who have them in hard copy.
+What about volumes that are not online?
+These libraries have them in hard copy.

 Did your street get renamed after your house was built?
 Here’s a list of street name changes in Buffalo.

 And since you read this far, let me assure you that Buffalo City Hall has not lost any records in a fire.